discordjs/guide/guide/creating-your-bot/adding-more-commands.md

 Of course, you can modify this to your liking.
 You may also want to display the date the server was created or the server's region.
 You would do those in the same manner–use `message.guild.createdAt` or `message.guild.region`, respectively.

 ::: tip
 Want a list of all the properties you can access and all the methods you can call on a server?
-Refer to <branch version="11.x" inline>[the discord.js documentation site](https://discord.js.org/#/docs/main/v11/class/Guild)</branch><branch version="12.x" inline>[the discord.js documentation site](https://discord.js.org/#/docs/main/stable/class/Guild)</branch>!
+Refer to <docs-link path="class/Guild">the discord.js documentation site</docs-link>!
 :::

 ### User info command